augustomonoo/python-htmlelements/README.md

 Create HTML using python code.
 Inspired by [FastHTML](https://fastht.ml/).

 I really enjoy working with [Django](https://djangoproject.com), but really dislike the templating.

 I've used some JSX, and really liked it, but that meant going JS/TS.

 Then I saw FastHTML.
 Specifically, it's [ft components](https://fastht.ml/docs/explains/explaining_xt_components.html).
 And loved it.

 And tried using it within Django, and it worked fine!
-The only issue is pulling the entire FastHTML as a dependency, which is not very nice if you want to keep your dependencies to a minimal (which is something you should attempt).
+The only issue is pulling the entire FastHTML as a dependency, which is not very nice.

 So I decided to write something very similar, just focused on generating HTML.